-Its users place branches in the corners of their home.
+Its users place branches in the corners of their homes.
 In this way, they prevent lightning strikes and expel bad influences.

 Greek soldiers put thyme into bathwater to become more courageous.

-Add it to your bathroom before an event which makes you nervous (anything from public speaking to a decisive game).
+Add it to your bathroom before an event that makes you nervous (anything from public speaking to a decisive game).

 If you’ve experienced a tragedy or the loss of a loved one, once you’ve gone through your deepest mourning phase, hang thyme’s bags over the windows and doors.